AzureSeeker/AZ-Security-2509/Instructions/Labs/LAB_05_CreateaLogAnalyticsworkspaceAzureStorageAccountDataCollectionRule(DCR).md

     >**Note**: Wait for the deployment to complete.

-7. In the PowerShell session within the Cloud Shell pane, run the following to confirm that the virtual machine named **myVM** was created and its **ProvisioningState** is **Succeeded**.
+7. In the PowerShell session within the Cloud Shell pane, run the following to confirm that the virtual machine named **myVMXX** was created and its **ProvisioningState** is **Succeeded**.

     ```powershell
-    Get-AzVM -Name 'myVM' -ResourceGroupName 'AzSecLab05-XX' | Format-Table
+    Get-AzVM -Name 'myVMXX' -ResourceGroupName 'AzSecLab05-XX' | Format-Table
     ```

 8. Close the Cloud Shell pane.